Hamdan-CS/webhub/README.md

 - **TypeScript** – Type-safe JavaScript for scalability and maintainability
 - **Vite** – Next-generation frontend tooling for blazing-fast builds
 - **HTML5 / CSS3** – Semantic markup and responsive design
-- **AI-Assisted Tools** – Used to enhance code quality and accelerate development cycles

 ---